Skip to content

 Switch type doesn’t change based on keyboard color.
 Linear switches (like Cherry MX Red or Gateron Red) are the most popular for gaming because they have smooth, consistent keypresses with no tactile bump.
 Tactile switches work fine too.
 It comes down to personal preference.

 Yes, noticeably.
 White cases reflect and diffuse light more than dark ones, making colors appear brighter and more vivid.
-In our side-by-side testing, RGB on a white board looked roughly 30% brighter than the same profile on a black board.
+Side by side, RGB on a white board looks distinctly brighter than the same profile on a black board.
 Side-glow and underglow effects especially benefit from a white chassis.

 Modern 2.4 GHz wireless keyboards like the ROG Azoth and Keychron Q1 Max have polling rates of 1,000 Hz, which matches wired performance for all but professional esports.
-We tested both in Valorant and CS2 with no perceptible lag.
+In fast titles like Valorant and CS2, the 2.4 GHz connection shows no perceptible lag.
 Bluetooth adds noticeable delay and isn’t recommended for competitive play.

 Most mechanical switches are rated for 50-100 million keypresses.
 At heavy daily use (gaming plus work), that translates to roughly 10-15 years before switches start to feel inconsistent.
 Hot-swappable boards let you replace individual switches if one dies early, which extends the keyboard’s useful life even further.

 The Razer Huntsman Mini in Mercury White and the Corsair K70 Pro Mini are both solid 60% options in white.
-We didn’t include them in our main list because 75% has become the more popular compact layout.
+They sit outside the main list because 75% has become the more popular compact layout.
 A 60% board drops dedicated arrow keys and the function row, which most gamers find inconvenient.
-For specialized compact setups, our one-handed gaming keyboard guide covers ultra-small options.
+For specialized compact setups, single-hand boards are worth considering separately.